Informatics: ILCC: Language Processing, Speech Technology, Information Retrieval, Cognition PhD, MPhil, MScR

 MSc by Research Informatics: ILCC: Language Processing, Speech Technology, Information Retrieval, Cognition - 2 Years (Part-time)

-Applications for 2020/21 entry can be submitted all year round, however, please submit your completed application at least three months prior to desired entry date.
+Please submit your completed application at least three months prior to desired entry date.

-Please note that some university and school scholarships require separate applications via the Scholarships portal.
+Please note that some University and School scholarships require separate applications via the Scholarships portal.

 - School of Informatics Graduate School